Undertone0809/promptulate/README.md

 | [voyage ai](https://docs.litellm.ai/docs/providers/voyage)  |  |  |  |  | ✅ |
 | [xinference [Xorbits Inference]](https://docs.litellm.ai/docs/providers/xinference)  |  |  |  |  | ✅ |

-For more models, please visit the [litellm documentation](https://docs.litellm.ai/docs/providers).
+The powerful model support of pne allows you to easily build any third-party model calls.

-You can easily build any third-party model calls using the following method:
+Now let's see how to run local llama3 models of ollama with pne.

 ```python
 import promptulate as pne